betcode-org/flumine/docs/performance.md

 ### Multiprocessing

-Backtesting is CPU bound so can therefore be improved through the use of multiprocessing, threading offers no improvement due to the limitations of the GIL.
+Simulation is CPU bound so can therefore be improved through the use of multiprocessing, threading offers no improvement due to the limitations of the GIL.

 The multiprocessing example code below will: